mickem/nscp-docs/docs/howto/counters.md

 # Introduction

 What are counter?
 Counters or PDH is short for Performance Data Helper and is an old performance library which was added as an addon in NT4.
-It has since been replaced by WMI but dont count it out since there are still a lot of useful metrics which can only be fetched from PDH.
+It has since been replaced by WMI but don't count it out since there are still a lot of useful metrics which can only be fetched from PDH.
 It is also pretty simple and straight forward to use (which WMI can sometimes not be).
 The main drawback to counters is that you cannot (easily) correlate different metrics.

 # What's all the fuss

-Counters is old as I said but more importantly it is crappily implemented and has a lot of headaches and pains which will hit most users at some point.
+Counters is old as I said but more importantly it is badly implemented and has a lot of headaches and pains which will hit most users at some point.
 Knowing about them though will help you navigate them and your experience will be greatly enhanced.

 # Problems and workarounds